On blow up NLS with a multiplicative noise: Introduction

 \subsection{Statement of the main result}

 In this note, we consider a focusing stochastic nonlinear Schr{\"o}dinger equation (SNLS) with a multiplicative noise in $\mathbb{R}^{3}$,

 Here, the initial data $u_{0}$ is deterministic.
 We use $u\circ \dot{W}$ to denote the Stratonovich product.
-The noise we consider is colored in space and white in time, we will focus on real value noise, but our results easily extend to complex valued noise.
-More precisely, we consider\footnote{For simplicity, one may relpace the smooth condition on $\phi$ below by $\phi$ be an Hilbert Schmidt operator from $L^{2}$ to $H^{100}$, and the essence of the article will not change.} $W=\sum_{k=0}^\infty \beta_k(t,\omega)\phi e_k(x)$, with
+The noise we consider is colored in space and white in time, and we will focus on real-valued noise, but our results extend easily to complex-valued noise.
+More precisely, we consider\footnote{For simplicity, one may replace the smooth condition on $\phi$ below by $\phi$ be a Hilbert-Schmidt operator from $L^{2}$ to $H^{100}$, and the essence of the article will not change.} $W=\sum_{k=0}^\infty \beta_k(t,\omega)\phi e_k(x)$, with